DECLARATION OF COMMITMENT & CONCERN

 The Black revolution sparked by the growing realization that White America does not intend to deal with Black people in accordance with Constitutional standards presents the concerned Black lawyer with questions of the most serious nature, the answer to which necessitates a re-evaluation of his role and his· relationship to the Black community.

 To the extent that the Black revolution call for an attack on institutional and structural racism in this country, combatting the crisis of maladministration of justice, and enlisting the total Black community in this effort for its mutual survival and uplift, we must make it.

-Where the Black revolution requires the development of unique and unorthodox legal remedies to insure the effective implementation of the just demands of Black people for legal, economic and social security and protection, we must aid it.
+Where the Black revolution requires the development of unique and unorthodox legal remedies to ensure the effective implementation of the just demands of Black people for legal, economic, and social security and protection, we must aid it.